sandeeppandey2/customer-data-management/README.md

     }'
 ```

+## Note:

-## Note: For easy testing and validation basic auth is shared in both postman and curl command if that doesnot work then refer yaml file for credential.
+** For easy testing and validation basic auth is shared in both postman and curl command if that doesnot work then refer
+yaml file for credential and select basic auth while calling Api.
+** basic http application so certificates not required to call api.